 It drove me crazy!
 A hole and an inlet over the mantle and a big hole for a box TV on the bottom… yes, our house was built in the late 90s.
 About 3 years ago I remodeled it to look like this… You can check out the tutorial by clicking here.

-Better but I still wasn’t in love with it.
+Better, but I still wasn’t in love with it.
 Also my kids were getting older so I didn’t need the chalkboard over the fireplace anymore.
-I decided to put up faux shiplap over the mantel to cover the holes instead of fabric over foam.
-Off to Lowe’s I went where I got a very thin 4’x8′ board and had them cut it in 6 inch panels.
-All we had to do is nail them to the wall with my Ryobi nail gun.
+I decided to put up faux or fake shiplap over the mantel to cover the holes instead of fabric over foam.
+Off to Lowe’s I went where I got a very thin 4’x8′ utility board and had them cut it in 6 inch panels.
+Then all we had to do is nail them to the wall with my Ryobi nail gun.

 After the boards were up, I filled in the nail holes with some wood filler and then I painted the whole thing with Benjamin Moore white dove paint.
 Ta da!
 That’s all there is to it!